-Social justice is an obvious reason to care about health and inequalities.
+From an ethicist’s perspective, social justice is an obvious reason to care about health and inequalities.
 “But that’s not the only reason why this matters.
 There is a utilitarian argument as well,” LaVeist says.
-“It is expensive to pay out claims of that type or to have people be sicker than they should be.”
+“It is expensive to pay out claims of that type, or to have people be sicker than they should be.”

 Eliminating health disparities for minorities would have reduced direct medical care expenditures by $229.4 billion for the years 2003-2006, according to a 2011 study.1 “If we don’t get a handle on health disparities, the implications are far bigger than social justice,” says LaVeist, the study’s lead author.

-Clearly, more is being done now to address disparities, says Augustus A. White, III, MD, PhD, director of the Culturally Competent Care Education Program at Harvard Medical School in Boston.
-White is author of Seeing Patients: Unconscious Bias in Health Care.
-“So in that sense, there’s progress, but not in the sense of epidemiological studies that show disparities that were once noted are gone,” he says.
+Clearly, more is being done now to address disparities than five or 10 years ago, says Augustus A. White, III, MD, PhD, director of the Culturally Competent Care Education Program at Harvard Medical School in Boston.
+White is author of Seeing Patients: Unconscious Bias in Health Care (Harvard University Press, 2011).
+“So in that sense, there’s progress — but not in the sense of epidemiological studies that show disparities that were once noted are gone,” he says.

-There is an obligation to do whatever you can to diminish healthcare disparities, says White.
-This obligation includes approaching hospital leaders.
+Bioethicists have an obligation to do whatever they can to diminish healthcare disparities, says White.
+This includes approaching hospital leaders.

 “Historical inequities have resulted in lack of trust, which can impact health outcomes,” says Jones.
 “Providers can attempt to mitigate trust issues through stressing culturally competent care.”

-“People are trying to explore ways to provide feedback to physicians, so they can learn if they are thought to be culturally competent,” says White.
-Physicians with poor feedback can obtain training to improve their cultural competence, he says.
+“People are trying to explore ways to provide feedback to physicians, so they can learn if they are thought to be culturally competent,” says White, adding that physicians with poor feedback can obtain training to improve their cultural competence.

 Disparate care often occurs unintentionally.
 “Everyone has biases.
 The bias is only a problem if it impacts behavior,” says LaVeist.
 “Awareness might help people to check themselves.”